hach-que-docker/quassel-core/README.md

     --name quassel-main = the name of the container hachque/quassel-core = the name of the image

+This image is intended to be used in such a way that a new container is created each time it is started, instead of starting and stopping a pre-existing container from this image.
+You should configure your service startup so that the container is stopped and removed each time.
 A systemd configuration file may look like:

     [Unit]
     Description=Quassel Main instance